openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Optional *(real)*
   - Description: A scale factor that is used to scale the fields.
 Default is 1.

-- `fieldPhase`
-  - Type Optional *(real)*
-  - Description: Phase offset for oscillating fields.
-See the note above.
-Default is zero.

 - `fundamentalFrequency`
   - Type: Optional *(real)*
   - Description: The fundamental RF frequency.
 Used for AC fields.